buddhikadesilva/Papy/README.md

 Autonomous car project , Detect the road and follow the signals then react to it.

 Plan
-1. Stepup Raspberry pi with webcam on processing \t [completed]
+1. Stepup Raspberry pi with webcam on processing /t [completed]
 2. Access with arduino and Raspberry pi           [completed]
 3. Build a chasis
 4. Code to arduino